Skip to main content

 • The team config file (~/.genie/teams/auth-fix.json)

-• All worker registry entries for team members
+• All agent registry entries for team members

 • tmux windows/panes for team agents